Back to jobs

 Preferred

-• Higher education sales experience: you have sold into colleges or universities and understand how decisions get made on campus
+• Higher education experience: you’ve sold or built partnerships into colleges or universities and understand how decisions get made on campus

-• Faculty fluency: you have sold to or worked directly with faculty, ideally Computer Science or STEM departments
+• Faculty fluency: you’ve worked directly with faculty, ideally Computer Science or STEM departments

-• Experience standing up a sales motion at an early-stage or high-growth organization
+• Early-stage building: you’ve stood up a sales or partnership motion at an early-stage or high-growth organization

 Compensation